neheller/kits19/README.md

 ## Challenge Results and References

 The KiTS19 challenge was held in conjunction with MICCAI 2019 in Shenzhen, China.
 The official leaderboard for the challenge can be found [here](http://results.kits-challenge.org/miccai2019/), and the live leaderboard for new submissions can be found [on grand-challenge.org](https://kits19.grand-challenge.org/evaluation/results/).

-[A paper](https://www.sciencedirect.com/science/article/pii/S1361841520301857) describing the results and conclusions of the challenge has been accepted at Medical Image Analysis, and is citable as
+[A paper](https://www.sciencedirect.com/science/article/pii/S1361841520301857) describing the results and conclusions of the challenge has been accepted at Medical Image Analysis.
+For further reading, an in-depth description of how the dataset was collected an annotated can be found [on arxiv](https://arxiv.org/abs/1904.00445).
+If this data is useful to your research, please cite these papers as

 ```
 @article{heller2020state,
   title={The state of the art in kidney and kidney tumor segmentation in contrast-enhanced CT imaging: Results of the KiTS19 Challenge},